 How long will we keep your data?

-We will keep your data no longer than is necessary.
-If your data is no longer required it will be destroyed.
-Some of the factors which will affect how long we retain your data include your continued engagement with Tapestry, your status as an Alumni of the ICSA Course, and your continued receipt of our newsletters and marketing materials.
+We are required by our insurers and regulators to keep your file and personal data for minimum periods.
+We are not however permitted to keep your personal data indefinitely or for longer than is necessary.
+If your data is no longer required, it will be destroyed.
+Some of the factors which will affect how long we retain your data include your continued engagement with Tapestry, your status as an Alumni of the ICSA Course and your continued receipt of our newsletters and marketing materieals.

 Questions and who to contact

-If you have any questions, complaints or concerns regarding how we handle your personal data, you can contact our Practice Director, James Glover (firstname.lastname@example.org).
+If you have any questions, requests, complaints or concerns regarding how we handle your personal data, in the first instance please contact Bob Grayson: